 - Construction costs 300.000 to 500.000 EUR: 990 EUR

 - Construction costs 500.000 to 1 Mio EUR: 1.450 EUR

 - Construction costs 1 million to 2.5 million EUR: 2.100 EUR

 - Construction costs 2.5 million to 5 million EUR: 2.850 EUR

 - Construction costs 5 Mio to 50 Mio EUR each additional 2.5 Mio EUR or part thereof: 1,400 EUR

-- Construction costs over EUR 50 million per additional EUR 2.5 million or part thereof: additional EUR 950
+- Construction costs over 50 million EUR per additional 2.5 million EUR or part thereof: 950 EUR

-In addition, there may be the fees for the field jury to carry out the demarcation as well as the costs for the demarcation material.
+In addition, there are the fees for the field jury for the execution of the demarcation as well as the costs for the demarcation material.

 Links to more information